codeque-co/codeque/README.md

         - harder than just one AES key for all versions and users
     - cost of generation of .wasm assuming 10k customers and 5 minutes per build and 512RAM ~ $25 // 0.0000000083 * 1000 * 60 * 5 * 10000
       - assuming we have container with rust installed - should be possible - need PoC
-  - ❌ Each version/build to have different AES key?
+  - ✅ Each version/build to have different AES key?
     - what are the implications ?
       - user would have to change key with each new version (we can add postinstall step)
       - we could verify if user even can have key for this new version (safer than checking dates on local machine)
       - a key still can be shared among many ppl, but due to updates (auto updates in vscode!) it would be frequently replaced
+        - if we add fingerprint that would be safe enough, cannot easily copy-paste key
       - we could do nightly builds to force to replace key more often
       - each key get request would give you new, one-time refresh token
         - impossible to share refresh token with others